 All this I could bear: but the loo, oh the loo!

-We had to flush it as seldom as we could, when any of us went to the loo the whole family was asked if they wanted to "go" : the last one flushed!
+We had to flush it as seldom as possible, when any of us went to the loo the whole family were asked if they wanted to "go" : the last one flushed!